appbaseio/Docs/src/datamodel.md

 #### Approach
 1. Explain how data is stored in Appbase, compare with different databases
-2. Explain how to store arrays/sets, and relationships in Appbase.
+2. Explain how to store lists, and relationships in Appbase.
 While comparing with different databases
 3. A concrete example

 # The DOC